invidian/secure-and-reproducible-arch-linux/README.md

 First thing to do is to create and memorize your personal [Master Password](#master-password).
 It will be used to protect your [Daily Password Manager](#daily-password-manager) and to decrypt [Offline Backup Volumes](#offline-backup-volume) and this is the only password you will have to remember.

 This password should never be written down or saved to minimize the risk of it leaking.

+If you have GUI installed, you can run KeePassXC and use Password Generator feature there to verify strength of your Master Password.

 If you forget your Master Password, you will loose access to the secrets mentioned above, which might have severe consequences.
 To avoid having your Master Password as a single point of failure, later on as part of the bootstrapping process, [Master Password Recovery](#master-password-recovery) section describes how to split your Master Password securely, so in case of emergency, you will be able to recover it.